-For the 2020 fiscal year, we calculated our composite score to be 2.7.
-This score is subject to determination by the DOE based on its review of our consolidated audited financial statements for the 2020 fiscal year, but we believe it is likely that the DOE will determine that our institutions comply with the composite score requirement.
+For the 2020 and 2021 fiscal years, we calculated our composite score to be 2.7 and 3.0, respectively.
+These scores are subject to determination by the DOE based on its review of our consolidated audited financial statements for the 2020 and 2021 fiscal years, but we believe it is likely that the DOE will determine that our institutions comply with the composite score requirement.